Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

-#### When should a developer use the .NET Standard class library project type?
+#### 14.When should a developer use the .NET Standard class library project type?

 - when you want to increase the .NET API surface area your library can access, and allow only .NET Core apps to be compatible with your library